FROL256/diffrender_tutorials/README.md

-This is differentiable raster sandbox for get be familiar with the basics of differentiable rendering
+This is differentiable raster sandbox for get familiar with the basics of differentiable rendering